Financial Model Validation Consulting Services

 Validating derivative pricing models

 However, not all derivatives can be priced with a well-known and standard method.
-Barrier derivatives can require careful work to ensure the model is converging correctly.
+Monte Carlo and other numerical models can require careful work to ensure the model is converging correctly under all circumstances.
 Custom derivatives can arise which require some ingenuity to price.
 Examples like high-dimensional derivatives with a large number of underlying assets can require novel mathematics to price, as standard methods are simply not fast enough on current computer hardware.
-As mathematicians, we’re excellently place to help you price these bespoke derivatives.
+In some cases, pricing early exercise optionality is mathematically non-trivial and/or computationally challenging.
+As mathematicians, we’re excellently placed to help you price these bespoke derivatives.

 See also our derivative pricing consulting services.